 Hazard Mitigation Plans

-The 2018 State Hazard Mitigation Plan identifies the major natural hazards that affect our State, assesses the risk that each hazard poses, analyzes the vulnerability of our people, property and infrastructure to the specific hazard, and recommends actions that can be taken to reduce the risk and vulnerability to the hazard.
-The State Hazard Mitigation Plan also contains a description of programs, policy, statues and regulations applicable to hazard mitigation.
+The 2023 State Hazard Mitigation Plan identifies the major natural hazards that affect our State, assesses the risk that each hazard poses, analyzes the vulnerability of our people, property and infrastructure to the specific hazard, and recommends actions that can be taken to reduce the risk and vulnerability to the hazard.
+The State Hazard Mitigation Plan also contains a description of programs, policy, statutes and regulations applicable to hazard mitigation.

 Any project that is funded by federal hazard mitigation dollars must align with the State and applicable County Hazard Mitigation Plan and be identified as a mitigation action.
 New mitigation actions will be considered for addition to the State Hazard Mitigation Plan if applicants complete a Mitigation Action Worksheet and coordinate with the HMA grants team.
 For additions to the county plans, please contact the respective County Emergency Management Agency.

 The Counties of Hawai‘i, Maui, Kaua‘i, and the City and County of Honolulu also maintain Local Hazard Mitigation Plans (LHMPs).
 HI-EMA reviews all LHMPs in accordance with Federal Disaster Mitigation Act of 2000 (DMA 2000) regulations and coordinates with local jurisdictions to ensure compliance with federal regulations.